Please Read Carefully. It Is Your Responsibility to Know and Comply With the Following Rules and Information.

 - A $20.00 fine is assessed per plot per month for members who do not fulfill their work contribution.

-- New gardeners must have their plots cleared, start soil-building, and cultivation within four (4) weeks of the plot assignment.
+- A new member must have their plots cleared, start soil-building, and cultivation within four (4) weeks of the plot assignment.

 - Bulk premium soil amendment is ordered 3 times in the spring and once in the fall, or as needed.
 Members pay discounted prices, plus share in the delivery charge and taxes.
 Soil orders must be pre-paid.